redis/redis-doc/topics/streams-intro.md

       2) "value_2"
 ```

-In order to continue the iteration with the next two items, I have to pick the last ID returned, that is `1519073279157-0` and add 1 to the sequence number part of the ID.
-Note that the sequence number is 64 bit so there is no need to check for overflows.
-The resulting ID, that is `1519073279157-1` in this case, can now be used as the new *start* argument for the next **XRANGE** call:
+In order to continue the iteration with the next two items, I have to pick the last ID returned, that is `1519073279157-0` and add the prefix `(` to it.
+The resulting exclusive range interval, that is `(1519073279157-0` in this case, can now be used as the new *start* argument for the next **XRANGE** call:

 ```
-> XRANGE mystream 1519073279157-1 + COUNT 2
+> XRANGE mystream (1519073279157-0 + COUNT 2
 1) 1) 1519073280281-0
    2) 1) "foo"
       2) "value_3"